hudsonbrendon/pyeventick/README.md

 ## Attendee

-To get the data of just one event, attendee
+To get data from just one specific event/attendee:

 ```python
 >>> eventick.attendee(20585, 874921)
 ```
-This returns a dictionary with information from an attendee.
+It returns a dictionary with information from one attendee.

 ```python
 {